Linn County Precincts & Precinct Committee Persons (PCPs)

 - Regularly attend the monthly central committee meeting.

-- Volunteer to assist with ballot measures endorsed by the LCRCC and candidate support.
+- Volunteer to assist with ballot measures endorsed by the LCRCC and our Candidate Assistance Committee.

 Variety of Activities